-Tumor oxygenation is of utmost importance because oxygen regulates gene expression through the activation and inhibition of several transcription factors controlling genetic modules of angiogenesis, metabolism, migration, invasion, and proliferation.
-Has long been recognized that the oxygenation status of a tumor predicts its response to radiation therapy and correlates with regional tumor control.
-Therefore, noninvasive determination of regional hypoxic fractions of a tumor became a major imaging goal.
-This information can be used to identify patients most likely to benefit from radiosensitizers and hypoxia selective drugs.
+Tumor oxygenation is of utmost importance because oxygen regulates gene expression through the activation and inhibition of several transcription factors controlling genetic modules of angiogenesis, metabolism, migration, invasion, and proliferation.48 It has long been recognized that the oxygenation status of a tumor predicts its response to radiation therapy and correlates with regional tumor control.49 Therefore, noninvasive determination of regional hypoxic fractions of a tumor became a major imaging goal.
+This information can be used to identify patients most likely to benefit from radiosensitizers and hypoxia selective drugs.49 ation is the use of polarographic oxygen microelectrodes introduced within the tumor.
+Besides being invasive, this technique measures the oxygen tension in limited areas of the tumor and does not account for regional heterogeneity.